 Some people move into research or specialist areas (which require further qualifications) such as health visiting, district nursing, midwifery, or school nursing.
 Some of these nursing specialisms still qualify for a fully sponsored bursary from the NHS, so this further training will even be paid for.

 If you decide to become a nurse, you’ll be able to rely on us at Salad Money for small, affordable loans.
-We specialise in lending money to key workers in a way that doesn’t affect your credit score or put you in debt you can’t repay.
+We specialise in lending money to employed people across the UK in a way that doesn’t affect your credit score or put you in debt you can’t repay.
 Contact us today to find out more.